 Licensees are required to appoint a field operator to manage production and development operations.
 This appointment requires prior approval by the OGA.

 Environmental and safety aspects of oil and gas developments are regulated by the Offshore Safety Directive Regulator (OSDR).
 The Offshore Safety Directive 2015 also requires licensees to appoint an installation operator and a well operator.
 These can be the same as the field operator or a separate third party can be appointed to provide the service.
 These appointments require the agreement of OGA and the OSDR.
-Further guidance on the appointment of Well and Installation Operators under the Offshore Safety Directive can be found here .
+Here you can find further guidance on the appointment of Well and Installation Operators under the Offshore Safety Directive.

 The guidance below applies only to the appointment of field operators under the model clauses in the licence.
-Guidance on Exploration Operatorship can be found here.
-Guidance on pipeline operatorship can be found here
+Guidance on operatorship during the exploration phase and on Pipeline Operatorship can be found here:

 Application and Timing